 The Swan River Trust is an advisory body created by the Swan and Canning Rivers Management Act 2006.
-The Swan River Trust provides independent, high level strategic advice to the Minister for Environment and the Director General of Parks and Wildlife on matters affecting the rivers.
+The Swan River Trust provides independent, high level strategic advice to the Minister for Environment and the Director General of the Department of Biodiversity, Conservation and Attractions on matters affecting the rivers.

 Under the Act, the Swan River Trust is vested with the care, control, and management of the River Reserve with various responsibilities including developing policies, and preparing and reporting on strategic documents relating to the Riverpark.